HEALTH CONSULTANTS LLC

 Why Repair Matters

-Regardless of the diagnosis, injured tissues continue to require:
+Regardless of diagnosis, injured tissues continue to require six foundational elements:

 Energy